 Eastern Florida State College offers a two-year Associate in Science degree in Veterinary Nursing, formerly known as Veterinary Technology.
-The curriculum includes relevant general education courses and veterinary nursing courses.
-Students complete at least two years of academic study including clinical practice under the supervision of EFSC faculty in the college's veterinary clinical facility and designated external clinical sites.
+The curriculum includes relevant general education courses and veterinary nursing courses that prepare graduates to work as Veterinary Technicians.
+Students complete at least two years of academic study, including clinical practice under the supervision of EFSC faculty in the college's veterinary clinical facility and designated external clinical sites.
 General education courses and support courses should be completed prior to admission to the program.
-The Veterinary Nursing program courses are sequential and require a commitment to attend classes.
+The program courses are sequential and require a commitment to attend classes.

 The program is limited access and requires a special application process in addition to the general EFSC admissions process.
 A one-year Veterinary Assisting College Credit Certificate will also be available starting in January, 2021, as part of the Veterinary Nursing A.S. program, or as a full-time, stand-alone certificate program.

 For more information on EFSC's Veterinary Nursing A.S. degree program, click on the categories below.
 Individuals considering veterinary technician as a career should enjoy working with animals and helping to care for them.
 A willingness to study and an aptitude for medical and science-oriented courses is necessary.

 Accreditation and Certification

 The Veterinary Nursing program operates under the guidelines of the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities, and the Florida Department of Education certification standards for Veterinary Technology.